Brunner-neutrino-lab/nEXO-3D-Model-Display-Program/README.md

 2. **Hardware Assembly**:
    - Schematics for the Raspberry Pi HAT and inside the model are found in the 'Schematics' folder.
+   - Full tutorial on how to asssemble your own HAT found in 'nEXO Scale Model HAT text.docx'

 4. **Software Installation**: